El Camino Health provides guidelines that can direct you to the right place for care – at the right time.

 Your own primary care provider knows you best.
 They know your current conditions, your past medical history and your medications, and they can advise you about any tests or treatments you may need.
 Your primary care provider can also help you prevent problems before they start.
 If you have time to make and wait for an appointment, your primary care provider is your best choice.

 Urgent care is appropriate when your doctor’s office is closed or you don’t want to wait for an appointment with your primary care provider because your symptoms need to be addressed quickly.
 Urgent care offers walk-in service – no appointment necessary.

-Some centers like El Camino Health’s Urgent Care powered by Carbon Health in Cupertino, Mountain View and on First Street in San Jose allow individuals to schedule a specific appointment time and offer virtual visits through an app.
+Some centers like El Camino Health’s Urgent Care in Cupertino, Mountain View and on First Street in San Jose allow individuals to schedule a specific appointment time and offer virtual visits through an app.
 It is the more cost-effective choice compared to going to the emergency room.